A daily routine to keep your house tidy

 “As much as possible, go paperless,” says Suro.
 “Enroll in electronic statements from your bank and other businesses and institutions that send you mail.
 You might even get a discount [for doing so].”

-This is a tip I’ve actually utilized with my receipts, and it’s saved a great deal of space, time come tax season.
+This is a tip I’ve actually utilized with my receipts, and it’s saved a great deal of space and time come tax season.

 Open your packages next to the recycling bin